flegh113/FxWordlist/README.md

     The program provides 2 wordlists which can be very useful for the merge (digit_passwords.txt & 0_2050.txt).

   - If you use the "--merge" option or "-m deep", the number of passwords may increase significantly.
-    To mitigate this impact, this impact you can disable features like `--character`, `--double_letter` and reducing the value of `--all_upper`:
+    To mitigate this impact, this impact you can disable features like `--character`, `--double_letter`, reducing the value of `--all_upper`, etc.
     ```bash
     python main.py information.txt -c0 -b0 a3...
     ```